 Finally, in appropriate situations, mental examinations of a defendant may take place.
 These examinations are performed in an effort to determine if a defendant needs special treatment while incarcerated.
 These examinations are proper considerations for a sentencing court, even though they lack the formal warnings required in police investigation activity.
 Thus, in State v.
 Schaeffer, the court allowed statements made during such an evaluation to be considered in sentencing the defendant without the need for any Miranda or other warnings.
 The distinction the court honed in on was the evidence’s use to determine sentencing, rather than to determine guilt.

-Upon completing their report, the officer will submit it to the court.
-This report does become public court record; however, some specific sections are redacted.
-Either side can contest the information pertained in the report.
-The judge will determine whether any portions of the report should be struck and therefore not used in the defendant’s sentencing.
+Submitting The Report After the investigation is complete, the officer turns in the sentencing report to the court.
+This document does become part of the public court records, with only very specific sections being redacted.
+Each side may challenge the information in the report on various grounds before the court.
+The judge will ultimately hear the arguments and determine if portions of the report should be struck and not considered in sentencing the defendant.